Agent-based computational economics: Overview

-Example: finance
+Agent-based finance

 One area where ACE methodology has frequently been applied is asset pricing.
 W. Brian Arthur, Eric Baum, William Brock, Cars Hommes, and Blake LeBaron, among others, have developed computational models in which many agents choose from a set of possible forecasting strategies in order to predict stock prices, which affects their asset demands and thus affects stock prices.
 These models assume that agents are more likely to choose forecasting strategies which have recently been successful.
 The success of any strategy will depend on market conditions and also on the set of strategies that are currently being used.
 These models frequently find that large booms and busts in asset prices may occur as agents switch across forecasting strategies.
 More recently, Brock, Hommes, and Wagener (2009) have used a model of this type to argue that the introduction of new hedging instruments may destabilize the market, and some papers have suggested that ACE might be a useful methodology for understanding the 2008 financial crisis.

 See also discussion under Financial economics § Financial markets and § Departures from rationality.

+Agent-based macroeconomics

+Agent-Based Macroeconomics (ABM) builds understanding of the economy from the very bottom up.
+Instead of broad averages, ABM explicitly simulates many diverse, heterogeneous agents.
+Each agent operates with specific rules for behavior and learning.
+They also form expectations in unique ways.
+This "bottom-up" philosophy traces back to Herbert Simon's early work.
+Economic events emerge organically from the agents' interactions.
+They are not simply caused by external shocks.
+ABM incorporates empirically-informed behavioral rules.
+It also represents persistent heterogeneity among agents.
+Explicit institutional structures and market frictions are included too.